mustafaacikyol/Javascript_Games/README.md

 When the game is over, the game is over and the score is shown on the screen.

 To start the game again, the restart game button should be clicked.

+### 05. Memory Game
+When the game starts, 6 double images appear on the screen as inverted (12 images in total).

+When you click on any of the images, the image opens.

+After you open a image, you need to open another image.

+If the two images are the same, you win that round.

+As a result, the two images you opened disappear.

+Your value on the scoreboard also increases by 1.

+If the 2 images you clicked are not the same, you lose that tour.

+As a result, the 2 images you opened are upside down again.

+If you open all the images by matching them correctly, you will win the game.

+When you win the game, it is shown to you on this screen.

+You can click the restart game button to restart the game.